Frequently Asked Questions (FAQs)

 Q: Am I required to have a meal plan if I live on campus?

 A: Yes, you are required to purchase a meal plan if you live in one of the residence halls on campus.
 At any time during the semester you are able to increase your meal plan if you find that you are running short on meals.
 If you want to decrease your meal plan, you can only do so during the first week of the semester or between the fall and spring semesters.
+It is also important to remember that Declining Cash Balance (DCB) dollars are nonrefundable.

 Q: When will I know where I have been assigned to live for the upcoming year?